-Whether it’s from chocolate milk, ice cream, or chocolate chips, we’ve all experienced the annoyance of seeing a chocolate stain on clothing or furniture.
-Chocolate might be delicious, but the marks it leaves behind are not!
-Luckily, our cleaning Pros know a thing or two about how to remove chocolate stains, no matter where they are.
-Follow our top tips to remove chocolate stains and get your clothing, bedding, and furniture looking like new.
+Whether it’s chocolate milk, ice cream, or chocolate chips, we’ve all seen that annoying chocolate stain on clothing or furniture.
+Chocolate is delicious, but the marks it leaves behind aren’t!
+Luckily, our cleaning Pros know how to remove chocolate stains wherever they are.
+Follow these tips to get your clothing, bedding, and furniture looking like new.

 What are chocolate stains?